Facebook Live 360 Video Streaming Now Available to All Users

 Facebook on Wednesday announced that its Live 360 streaming service is now open to all users.
 Facebook just made Facebook live Streaming 360 degree video relatively easy, provided you have the equipment to capture the content.
-Facebook Live 360 was properly only available to pages.
+Facebook Live 360 video was properly only available to pages.

 However, they will still need a compatible 360 degree camera with Facebook Live 360 integration.
 The declaration comes shortly after Samsung exposed the new version of its Gear 360 rotund camera, which adds support for Facebook live streaming apart from 4k and iphone support.